deeplearning4j/deeplearning4j/quickstart.md

 		cd Desktop/deeplearning4j-examples-0.0.3.2-SNAPSHOT

-Once you've made the teh examples folder your current working directory, enter this command:
+Once you've made the the examples folder your current working directory, enter this command:

 		java -cp "lib/*" org.deeplearning4j.example.mnist.RBMMnistExample

 Now you should see evidence that the neural net has begun to train.
-Look at the second to last number on the right hand side.
+Look at the second-to-last number on the right hand side below.
 That’s the measure of the net’s error reconstructing a numeral image.
 As you can see, the error is decreasing, which means the net is learning, and all is well in the world.

 ![Alt text](../img/learning.png)

-At the end of the training, you should see some numerals pop up in small windows, In the upper left hand corner of your screen.
-Those are the reconstructions that prove your net works.
+At the end of the training, you should see some numerals pop up in small windows in the upper left hand corner of your screen.
+Those are the reconstructions that prove your net works, and they look like this.

 ![Alt text](../img/two.png)